 - If you don't need to worry about gluten and soy, then by all means use soy sauce instead of liquid aminos, and plain (all-purpose) flour instead of tapioca flour.

-- If using plain flour, omit the 3 tbsp water, and just stir the flour into the onions and garlic before adding the stock.
+- If using plain flour, omit the 3 tablespoon water, and just stir the flour into the onions and garlic before adding the stock.
 Add the stock little by little, stirring all the time to ensure there are no flour lumps.
 Then follow the rest of the recipe as written.

 - If you don't have tapioca, you could use cornflour (cornstarch), rice flour, potato flour, or arrowroot instead, in the same quantity.